Responding to the climate emergency demands different ways of thinking, doing and collaborating for governments, people, industry and civil society.

 The experiments also cut across the range of themes of climate action, including mobility (individual and logistics), retrofit of the built environment (residential, commercial and industrial), nature-based solutions and energy.

-In the second half of 2020, we are focussing on planning and conducting the experiments with the cities, supported by Climate-KIC and the design partners.
+In the second half of 2020, we planned and conducted the experiments with the cities, supported by Climate-KIC and the design partners.

 How strengthening governance, participation and civil society can unlock climate resilience in cities and regions, now and for future generations.
-An introduction to our Climate Democratic Model, and findings from our Deep Demonstration partner work.
+An introduction to our Democratic Climate Model, based on our Deep Demonstration learnings.

 The programme is supported by a central team and a network of local connectors in participating cities.